chainguard-dev/edu/content/chainguard/administration/iam-groups/rolebinding-terraform-gh/index.md

 To complete this guide, you will need the following.

 * `terraform` installed on your local machine.
 Terraform is an open-source Infrastructure as Code tool which this guide will use to create various cloud resources.
 Follow [the official Terraform documentation](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli) for instructions on installing the tool.
-* `chainctl` — the Chainguard Enforce command line interface tool — installed on your local machine.
+* `chainctl` — the Chainguard command line interface tool — installed on your local machine.
 Follow our guide on [How to Install `chainctl`](/chainguard/chainguard-enforce/how-to-install-chainctl/) to set this up.
 * Access to a GitHub team.
 If you'd like, you can create a new GitHub organization and team for testing purposes.
 Check out [GitHub's documentation](https://docs.github.com/en/organizations/organizing-members-into-teams/creating-a-team) for details on how to do this.
 * A GitHub Personal Access Token, with a minimum of **read.org** access.
 Follow [GitHub's documentation on the subject](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) to learn how to set one up.
 Additionally, you will need to [configure SSO for your personal access token](https://docs.github.com/en/enterprise-cloud@latest/authentication/authenticating-with-saml-single-sign-on/authorizing-a-personal-access-token-for-use-with-saml-single-sign-on) if required by your organization.